cncf/devstats.archive/METRICS.md

 - Simplest type of histogram `series_name_or_func` is just a InfluxDB series name.
 Because we're calculating histogram for last `{{period}}` each time, given series is cleared and recalculated.
 - Metric can return multiple rows with single column (which means 3 columns in histogram mode: `prefix,series_name` and then histogram value (2 columns: `name` and `value`), exactly the same as `series_name_or_func: multi_row_single_column`.
 - If metrics need additiona string descriptions (like when we are returning number of hours as age, and want to have nice formatted string value like "1 day 12 hours") use `desc: time_diff_as_string`.
+- Metric can return multiple values in a single series (for example for SIG mentions stacking, bot commands, company stats etc), use `multi_value: true` to mark serie to return multi value in a single serie (instead of creating multiple series with single values).
 3) If metrics create data gaps (for example returns multiple rows with different counts depending on data range), you have to add automatic filling gaps in [metrics/gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool):
 - You need to define periods to fill gaps, they should be the same as in `metrics.yaml` definition.
 - You need to define a series list to fill gaps on them.
 Use `series: ` to set them.
 It expects a list of series (YAML list).